Tropaw/tropaw.github.io/_posts/2025-06-06-EvadinFilters.md

 JSFuck is an esoteric and educational programming style based on the atomic parts of JavaScript.
 It uses only six different characters to write and execute code.
 > https://jsfuck.com/

 You can use it if some characters are filtered.
 It can be used with eval, script ...
-Everything who can load js.
+Everything that can load js.

 ![image](../assets/EvadingFilters/image.png)